SztGellert/Millionaire/docs/README.md

         To install game & download dependencies: double-click on "install_linux.sh" file this will auto-install required python dependencies

-        To run: use "bin/millionaire.sh"
+        To run: use "bin/millionaire.sh" (Right click/Run as a Program)

-        Desktop shortcut can be created by "create_dekstop_launcher.sh" (it need run as a program rights)
+        Desktop launcher can be created by "create_dekstop_launcher.sh" (Right click/Run as a Program)